Neon Genesis Evangelion (franchise): Neon Genesis Evangelion: Death & Rebirth

 Neon Genesis Evangelion: Death & Rebirth, is a 1997 Japanese animated science fiction psychological drama film and the first installment of the Neon Genesis Evangelion feature film project and consists of two parts.
 The project, whose overarching title translates literally to New Century Gospel: The Movie, was released in response to the success of the TV series and a strong demand by fans for an alternate ending.
 Its components have since been re-edited and re-released several times.

 Death is a sixty-minute summary of the first twenty-four parts of Neon Genesis Evangelion.
 New scenes were added, which were later added to the series itself in its "Director's Cut".
 The purpose of Death is to set the stage for Rebirth, which is a re-made version of the series' last two parts.
 Death was reworked twice.
 Once as Death(true) in which the new scenes were removed after they had been added to the series and shown without Rebirth.
-Then another version was released, Death(true)2, in which Adam's embryo was added to Gendo's hand and various cuts were made to the film.
+Then another version was released, Death(true)2, in which Adam's embryo was added to Gendo's hand (later incorporated into The End of Evangelion) and various cuts were made to the film.
 Death(true)2 is the version included in Revival of Evangelion, the final version of the films. and the first half of an unfinished new ending, titled Rebirth, a retelling of episodes 25 and 26 of the television series as the events of the Human Instrumentality Project unfold from an external point of view.

 The End of Evangelion

 The End of Evangelion, released on July 19, 1997, is the completed version of Rebirth, an alternate version of the final episodes of the television series.
 SEELE attacks NERV, using their Mass Production Evangelion units, all in an attempt to complete the Human Instrumentality Project and initiate the Third Impact.
 It was written by Hideaki Anno, directed by Anno and Kazuya Tsurumaki, and animated by Gainax and Production I.G.
 It serves as an alternate ending to the television series, as the earlier mentioned episodes were quite controversial.

 The story follows Shinji Ikari, Rei Ayanami and Asuka Langley Soryu, the pilots of the Evangelions during the beginning of the Third Impact.
 Shinji is subjected to the Human Instrumentality Project, a process in which human souls are merged into a single divine entity.
 The film features the voice actors of the original series, including Megumi Ogata as Shinji, Yuko Miyamura as Asuka, and Megumi Hayashibara as Rei.
 The End of Evangelion was a box-office success, grossing ¥2.47 billion.
-It was honoured with "Most Popular Film" at the Awards of the Japanese Academy, the Animation Kobe, and it also won the 1997 Animage Anime Grand Prix, and was praised for its violence, direction, editing, emotional power, and script, though some reviewers criticized its oblique religious symbolism and abstraction.
+It was honored with "Most Popular Film" at the Awards of the Japanese Academy, the Animation Kobe, and it also won the 1997 Animage Anime Grand Prix, and was praised for its violence, direction, editing, emotional power, and script, though some reviewers criticized its oblique religious symbolism and abstraction.